The Follow Through Day Can Identify Market Bottoms

 Follow Through Days occurs during a market correction when a major index closes significantly higher than the previous day, and on greater volume.
 It happens Day 4 or later of an attempted rally.
 Leading up to a FTD, an attempted rally takes place during a downtrend when a major index closes with a gain.
 The rally attempt continues intact as long as the index doesn’t make a new low.

 The idea behind waiting for a FTD to occur before starting to establish long positions is to help avoid getting back into the market too early, only to have it roll over and begin to decline again.
-There has never been a new bull market, or uptrend in the history of the of the stock market that wasn’t preceded by a FTD.
+There has never been a new bull market, or uptrend in the history of the stock market that wasn’t preceded by a follow through day.
 However, not every FTD leads to a new bull market.

 FTD can also happen further out than 7 days, however, between 4-7 days is ideal.